 This will use FEA to calculate the geometric properties of this ‘single’ section.
-It will then use those geometric properties along the entire line element.
-More on this method can be viewed at the following documentation page: Composite and Built up Shapes in SkyCiv
+It will then use those geometric properties along with the entire line element.
+More on this method can be viewed on the following documentation page: Composite and Built-up Shapes in SkyCiv

 Comparison of Results

-When modelling the two methods together, the results are quite consistent for deflection:
+When modeling the two methods together, the results are quite consistent for deflection: